Back

 • decomposable into sub-goals

-Secondly, we want to measure not only the time spent, but also how much we actually learn.
+Secondly, we want to measure not only the time spent but also how much we actually learn.
 Passive learning alone, such as reading materials, will not help in this work.
-Effective learning requires active work, and the best way to find out how well you are doing is to do lots of exercises, test yourself and using active revision methods such as flashcards and spaced repetition.
+Effective learning requires active work, and the best way to find out how well you are doing is to do lots of exercises, test yourself, and use active revision methods such as flashcards and spaced repetition.

 Performance and learning goals